menu

 Occupations and Workforce

-Rosslyn Farms is a decidedly white-collar borough, with fully 97.13% of the workforce employed in white-collar jobs, well above the national average.
+Rosslyn Farms is a decidedly white-collar borough, with fully 97.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rosslyn Farms is a borough of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Rosslyn Farms who work in management occupations (15.79%), legal occupations (14.35%), and business and financial occupations (11.96%).
+There are especially a lot of people living in Rosslyn Farms who work in management occupations (23.15%), legal occupations (12.96%), and healthcare (10.19%).

 Also of interest is that Rosslyn Farms has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 19.62% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Rosslyn Farms telecommute to their jobs.
+Overall, about 22.69% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle